-That’s why we’ve put together this Ultimate Guide to Star Wars Galaxy’s Edge for both Disneyland and Disney’s Hollywood Studios to make sure you find out everything you need to know before visiting Star Wars Land!
+(UPDATED 12/20/19): That’s why we’ve put together this Ultimate Guide to Star Wars Galaxy’s Edge for both Disney’s Hollywood Studios and Disneyland to make sure you find out everything you need to know before visiting Star Wars Land!

-We’re going to explain where it’s located, everything to know about the attractions, dining, shopping and any other planning and tips we can give you for Galaxy’s Edge.
+In this post we are going to explain where it’s located, everything to know about the attractions, dining, shopping and all the essential planning and tips we can give you for Galaxy’s Edge.

 The story starts out with Batuu (the name of the planet in Galaxy’s Edge) being a remote port located on the outer rim of space, filled with merchants, smugglers, bounty hunters and all sorts of shady space-creatures who are looking to stay under the radar.